LDiazN/ldiazn.github.io/content/about.md

 <table style="width: 100%; border: none; border-collapse: collapse;"><tr><td style="border: none;"><strong>Venezuela Inteligente</strong></td><td style="border: none; text-align: right;"><em>Jun 2022 – Jan.
 2025</em></td></tr></table>

-I built a **Django** backend for a news app that scraped links from a variety of news and podcast websites and displayed them to users of the app using a VPN to circumvent government censorship in Venezuela
+I built a **Django** backend for a news app that scraped links from a variety of news and podcast websites and displayed them to users of the app using a VPN to circumvent government censorship in Venezuela.

-The app provided easy access to curated news to thousands of users in Venezuela during trying times
+The app provided easy access to curated news to thousands of users in Venezuela during trying times.

 **Tech & tools**: Docker, Python, Django, REST Framework, AWS, Linux